ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-intro.md

 * Reduced cost to build new capabilities
 * Expanded capacity delivered in a short time

 {{site.data.keyword.IBM_notm}} understands that 70% of private cloud adoption is driven by the need to modernize application environments.
-However, most organizations are approaching application modernization in a staged approach, which requires a hybrid and multi cloud landscape, where:
+However, most organizations are approaching application modernization in a staged approach, which requires a hybrid and multicloud landscape, where:
 * Complex and monolithic legacy applications that typically run on mainframes or UNIX systems remain on-premises.
 * x86 environments used for Systems of Record (SoR), applications that are security sensitive, and regulated workloads are placed on a virtualized infrastructure or a private cloud.
 * Applications such as SAP® or high-performance computing use bare metal resources.